 Of the 485 dams in the Lower Brazos Planning Region, the deficiency classification is available for 257 dams and is detailed in Table 1.18.
-Less than 10% of dams that have deficiency data available are classified as deficient or in need of replacement.
+Less than 10% of dams that have deficiency data available from the State Regulated Dams TCEQ 2021 Report are classified as deficient or in need of replacement.